Methodology

 DORA (EU 2022/2554)

-Art.9–10 technical measures only (ICT security tools, encryption, network security).
-Art.11–18 covering governance, incident reporting, testing, and third-party risk are not assessed.
+Arts 8–12 (Chapter II) technical measures only (ICT risk management framework, protection, detection, response, recovery).
+Art.13–18 covering governance, incident reporting, testing, and third-party risk are not assessed.

 NIS2 (EU 2022/2555)